TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 12/Nehemiah 12.46.md

 ---

-For in the days of David and Asaph of old there was a chief of the singers, and songs of praise and thanksgiving unto God.
+For in the days of David and Asaph of old there was a chief of the singers, and songs of praise and thanksgiving to God.